mjoppich/bioGUI/README.md

-# <bioGUI: a universal GUI for CLI applications
+# &lt;bioGUI: a universal GUI for CLI applications

 With bioGUI developers can easily build a graphical-user-interface (GUI) for their command-line only application.
 Such a GUI then enables many more people to use their software.